toyman640/Agro-Summit/README.md

 ## :pray: Acknowledgments <a name="acknowledgements"></a>

-- The original design ideal from Microverse:two_hearts:.
+- The original design idea from  Cindy Shin:Creative Commons.
-- Project from [Microverse](https://bit.ly/MicroverseTN) HTML/CSS module.
+- Template from [Cindy](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015) behance gallery.
 - Thanks to the Microverse team for the great curriculum.
 - Thanks to the Code Reviewer(s) for the insightful feedbacks.
 - A great thanks to My coding partner(s), morning session team, and standup team for their contributions.
-- Hat tip to anyone whose code was used.
+- Hat tip to Cindy Shin whose template was used.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>